makeswift/makeswift/.changeset/six-geckos-argue.md

 '@makeswift/runtime': patch
 ---

-Add an unstable API for a new version of the RichText control: `unstable_RichText`.
+Add an unstable API for a new version of the RichText control: `unstable_RichTextV2`.